-Camila Bernal Pushes Round Derriere Toward The Camera Wearing White Thong Panties
+Camila Bernal Pushes Round Derriere Toward The Camera While Wearing White Thong Panties

 "Cutest picture EVER u look amazingly beautiful," a fourth user declared.

-The model doesn’t appear to be shy when it comes to posing seductively in front of the camera.
-She’s often seen filling her timeline with photos of herself rocking scanty lingerie, teeny bathing suits, tight tops, and more.
+The model doesn't appear to be shy when it comes to posing seductively in front of the camera.
+She often fills her timeline with photos of herself rocking scanty lingerie, tiny bathing suits, tight tops, and more.

-As previously reported by The Inquisitr, Camila recently dropped the jaws of her followers when she dressed her sexy figure in a thin tank top and a pair of matching undies.
+As reported by The Inquisitr, Camila recently dropped the jaws of her followers when she dressed her sexy figure in a thin tank top and a pair of matching undies.
 That post has racked up more than 32,000 likes and over 420 comments thus far.